DainaVil/sorting_algorithms/README.md

-# Visualisation of sort algorithms using Python tkinter
+# Visualisation of sorting algorithms using Python tkinter